wp-plugins/piklist/readme.txt

 == Upgrade Notice ==

 = 0.6.7 =
 * Major upgrade.
-Looks of awesome new features.
+Lots of awesome new features.

 = 0.6.4 =
-* Fixes major issue with Publish box.
+* Fixed major issue with Publish box.
 Please upgrade.

 == Screenshots ==

+1. Less code required: Creating fields in Piklist is super simple, and in most cases the same code can be used anywhere: Post Types, Settings, Taxonomies, User Profiles and Widgets.
-1. Post relationships: You'll wish all relationships were this easy.
+2. Post relationships: You'll wish all relationships were this easy.
-2. Add-mores: The infinite repeater field.
+3. Add-mores: The infinite repeater field.
-3. WorkFlows: The tab system you never knew was possible.
+4. WorkFlows: The tab system you never knew was possible.
-4. Multiple user roles: Better security, more flexibility.
+5. Multiple user roles: Better security, more flexibility.